Nickolas-Bragato/Nickolas-Bragato/README.md

 **💬 Ask me about:**
 Programming for beginners, Robotics and Hardware, Computer Engineering career, or the basics of computational neuroscience

-**⚡ Fun fact:**
+**⚡ Interesting fact:**
-I've volunteered in the IT and educational fields in 4 different countries! 🇧🇷🇱🇧🇪🇬🇯🇴
+I've volunteered in the IT and educational fields in 4 different countries!
+* :brazil: Brazil
+* :lebanon: Lebanon
+* :egypt: Egypt
+* :jordan: Jordan

 ---